 The Company generates its revenue from licence fees, recurring maintenance and consulting services.
+More recently, the Company added testing solution services revenue through the acquisition of the business of IQ Services.
 Revenue from the sale of licences where there is no post-delivery obligations is recognised in profit at the date of the delivery of the licence key.
 Revenue from maintenance contracts is recognised rateably over the service agreement, which is typically one year.
-Revenue from consulting services is recognised over the period the services are delivered.
+Revenue from consulting services and testing solution services is recognised over the period the services are delivered.